shaik1002/biggitlabbomb/doc/integration/jira/configure.md

   - [Jira username and password](jira_server_configuration.md).
   - Jira personal access token (GitLab 16.0 and later).

-You can enable the Jira issues integration by configuring your project settings in GitLab.
+You can enable the Jira issue integration by configuring your project settings in GitLab.
 You can also configure the integration for a specific [group](../../user/project/integrations/index.md#manage-group-default-settings-for-a-project-integration) or an entire [instance](../../administration/settings/project_integration_management.md#manage-instance-level-default-settings-for-a-project-integration)